paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┘
 ```

-For the sake of ordering with more than 1 column (so first order by column1 then finetune the ordering withinh the same values of
+For the sake of ordering with more than 1 column (ie., first ordering by column1 then finetune the ordering within the same values of
 the first ordering with column2 ordering, etc.) we will introduce `ranking` as follows:
 ```j
    ranking=: i.!.0~ { /:@/: